-The High Capacity Signalling project will upgrade the existing signalling and control systems, which are nearing the end of their asset lives, to an integrated high-capacity signalling system, the rail network will have capacity to grow and see more reliable, safe and punctual train operations.
+The High Capacity Signalling project will upgrade the existing signalling and control systems, which are nearing the end of their asset lives, to an integrated high-capacity signalling system.
+The rail network will have capacity to grow and see more reliable and safe train operations.

 - Option 1 - Asset life extension with moderate signalling modifications (Base Case)

 - Option 3 - Asset life extension with conversion from existing three-aspect signalling to fouraspect signalling